Part III · The Social Scale · How should we live together?

 X.1 · Five Political Principles

-The first three are foundational principles derived directly from The Tao of Lucidity’s ethics.
-The last two are institutional principles derived from the first three.
-For the deeper axiomatic foundations of these five principles; the complete derivation of power, justice, freedom, and democracy from three irreducible ontological facts: see Chapter §X (Political Philosophy).
+The first three are foundational principles articulated directly from The Tao of Lucidity’s ethics.
+The last two are institutional principles that follow from the first three.
+For the deeper axiomatic foundations of these five principles, and for the complete development of power, justice, freedom, and democracy from three irreducible ontological facts, see Chapter §XI (Political Philosophy).

 Being Before Utility (EP4, E2).
 The value of a being precedes and is independent of any functional evaluation; it is irreducible to utility.